goeiebook/creativelab/README.md

 ```

-With a chunk of data like this, the first step is to try and reduce complexity.
-[This JSON structure](https://github.com/goeiebook/creativelab/blob/master/json/simple.json), for example, has all the shapes removed except the first one in the list.
+That's example doesn't do much.
+But [this one](https://github.com/goeiebook/creativelab/blob/master/json/simple.json), has all the shapes removed except the first one in the list.
 Paste this string into local storage, reload the page, click the 'Continue' button --- Voila!

 ![simple circle, er, I mean a G.][simplified]